Rani Chandra

 Rani Chandra (2 June 1949 – 12 October 1976) was an Indian actress and model, a winner of Miss Kerala.
 She died when Indian Airlines Flight 171 crashed in Bombay in 1976.
 She acted in several landmark films such as Nellu (Malayalam, 1974), Bhadrakali (Tamil, 1976) and Swapnadanam (Malayalam, 1976).

 Background

 She was born to Chandran and Kanthimathi in 1949 at Fort Kochi, Travancore-Cochin (now Kerala).
 She had four sisters and a brother.
 She pursued degree from St Thereses College Ernakulam.
 She owned a dance troupe.
-Actress Chippy is Ranichandra's Brother Shaji's Daughter.
+Actress Chippy is the daughter of Rani Chandra's brother Shaji.
 Rani Chandra was selected as Miss Kerala in 1972.

 Career

 Her first film, Anjusundarikal, was widely accepted by the audience.
 Other major films included Ulsavam, Kadarumasam, Nellu, Swapnadanam, Oonjal, Alinganam, Abhinandanam, Sindoooram, Thirumadhuram, and Anuragam.
 She won the Kerala State Film Award for Best Actress for the film Swapnadanam.
 Rani Chandra played the major role in the very popular Tamil cinema song in the film Bhadrakali.